Faith and Science

 The goal of the Barnes family is to provide for an annual symposium on Issues of Science and Christian Faith.

 The vision for the symposium is to assist the RWC and NES communities in developing an intellectual basis for understanding the principle that all truth is God's truth i.e., that the data of Scripture as understood through theology and the data of nature, as understood through the sciences, may be honestly explored, and will be in harmony when interpreted correctly.
-Dr. David S. and F. Avis Barnes have been active participants in the Roberts Wesleyan College community since 1970.
-Their daughters are graduates of the college.
-Dr. Barnes attended the college, his parents met at the college in the 1920's, his grandparents attended in the 1880's, two brothers attended the college, and four members of the extended family served on the RWC board.
+Dr. David S. and F. Avis Barnes have been active participants in the Roberts Wesleyan University community since 1970.
+Their daughters are graduates of the University.
+Dr. Barnes attended the University, his parents met at the University in the 1920's, his grandparents attended in the 1880's, two brothers attended the University, and four members of the extended family served on the RWC board.

 Dr. David Barnes, professor emeritus in biology, taught in the Division of Natural Science and Mathematics from 1970-2004.
 For many years he directed the Cultural Life Committee Lecture Series and arranged for over 200 guest speakers to make presentations to students and faculty.